mikewolak/olimex-ice40hx8k-picorv32/README.md

 # Olimex iCE40HX8K PicoRV32 RISC-V System

-A complete RISC-V soft-core processor system for the Olimex iCE40HX8K-EVB FPGA board featuring the PicoRV32 CPU, bootloader with firmware upload capability, comprehensive peripheral set, and rich firmware examples.
+**A complete autonomous RISC-V soft-core processor system with SD card boot** for the Olimex iCE40HX8K-EVB FPGA board featuring the PicoRV32 CPU, SD card bootloader, comprehensive peripheral set, and complete development environment with overlay SDK.

 ## NOT FOR COMMERCIAL USE
 **EDUCATIONAL AND RESEARCH PURPOSES ONLY**